kevinstarmack/CS5130---Advanced-Software-Engineering/Milestone #3/Final_Report.md

 ## Approach
 * Overview, detailed technical stuff, examples, implementation
+	* There was a lot of manual work done for this project.
+Such as manually determining which requirements are temporal or not based so that I could generate the proper training data for a supervised learning algorithm.
-	* Initially, I wanted to use a large dataset of circa 100 requirements and determine which were temporal and which were not.
+	* I wanted to use a large dataset of circa 100 requirements and have the classifier determine which were temporal and which were not.
 	* I had began implementing an iPython notebook classifier using a neural network, as I thought this was my best bet
-	* Part of Speech tagging and creating a dictionary would be a large step in creating said classifier
+	* Part of Speech tagging and creating a dictionary would be a large step in aiding said classifier
 	* It is also very important to know what a test case is and what features determine whether a requirement can be tested.
 	* Another approach was to create an Excel sheet from these ~100 phrases that show us the pre-processing: Stemmed and stop word removal and removed punctuations First 200 words + 200 pos tags.
-From there the iPython notebook classifier can be used. (further explain)
+From there the iPython notebook classifier can be used.
-	* *go into the excel sheet you made
+	* The contents of the excel sheet showed:
-	* *insert image and perhaps further explain
 	* Final implementation of the demo software itself was via Node-RED.
 Again, I will explain this software bfore the demo .
 ## Results
 * Results and analysis of the results
 	* The scale of the project is no where close to where I wanted it to be.
 Instead of having an ML solution, I had to create a makeshift application to try and display what I wanted to convey.
 However I believe I have laid good groundwork in an area that previously did not much physical work into itself.
-	* *img of Node-RED UI output
+It is only able to process 1 requirement at a time with via a .txt file-input.
 * Insights and take-home messages
 	* The largest takeaway was to pick your battles and don’t jump around from idea to idea too much in a short term development process.
+	* Although this was a largly test-case application project, there is a lot of work to do when working with NLP.
+It is best to only try to tackle 1 thing at a time versus attempting to try 2 things at once

 ## Limitations
 * Technical limitations